WebberZone/better-search/readme.txt

 == Upgrade Notice ==

-= 2.5.1 =
+= 2.5.2 =
-Import/export settings, enhancements and bug fixes.
+Bug fixes.
 For details on the update check the changelog and release post on https://webberzone.com